ryangooch/ryangooch.github.io/_posts/2017-2-12-Calculating-Massey-and-Colley.md

 ## Problem Statement
 In my previous posts I have detailed the process by which I have seeded brackets in the past.
 The basic process is to download the ranking data from [masseyratings.com](http://www.masseyratings.com/) for all computer and human polls, then aggregate the data with simple formulas to produce a final ranking that could be used to seed a bracket.

-My goals in the beginning were to come up with a very simple process that could be implemented to seed an NCAA tournament bracket by hand (technically, Excel) in about an hour's time, or in an automated fashion in seconds.
+My goals in the beginning was to come up with a very simple process that could be implemented to seed an NCAA tournament bracket by hand (technically, Excel) in about an hour's time, or in an automated fashion in seconds.
 I wanted to refute the Selection Committee's contention that their time constraints, along with the rules for the tournament, led to an extremely difficult weekend of seeding, which might lead to poorly seeded brackets.
 For this purpose, the above model works.
 However, there have always been a few issues with this model, including:

 * Aggregating Ranks instead of Ratings
 * Redundant information biasing final results